 The Inverted World Map – Variations on a Blue Marble

 It probably happens to everyone who likes to look at maps.
 You imagine land to be water and water to be land.
 Continents to be oceans and and oceans to be continents.
 Islands to be lakes and lakes to be islands.
+An inverted world map.

 I could not resist the temptation to make a detailed map of such a topsy-turvy world.
 But I am not the first to do so.
 A little bit of googling yields a nice collection of inverted maps.
 Vladislav Gerasimov, for example, made a lovely styled fantasy map.
 And Chris Wajan on his Panetocopia website extensively discusses climate, vegetation and culture of Inversia (and of another twenty or so possible worlds).